In this article:

 At MEND, our focus is on providing nutritional supplements that aid in the body’s natural healing and recovery process.
-We include it in our MEND products (Orthopedic, Joint Replacement, Cosmetic, and Regenerate) to allow for an easy supplement of glutamine when your body needs it most.
+We include glutamine in all our MEND products (Orthopedic, Joint Replacement, Cosmetic, and Regenerate) to allow for an easy supplement of the amino acid when your body needs it most.

 Therapeutic Considerations of L-Glutamine: A Review of the Literature